American Blimp MZ-3: History

 In May 2006, Air Test and Evaluation Squadron TWENTY, Lighter-than-Air Vehicle (LTAV) Detachment (VX-20 LTAV Det) began regular flight operations from Naval Air Engineering Station Lakehurst located in Lakehurst, New Jersey.
 In 2007 flight operations were halted and the ship stored in Hangar Six at NAES Lakehurst.

 In October 2009, the MZ-3A was transferred to the United States Naval Research Laboratory Military Support Division's Scientific Development Squadron One (VXS-1), formerly known as the Flight Support Detachment, located at Naval Air Station Patuxent River, Maryland.

-In March 2010 the airship resumed flight operations with test flights at Marine Corps Air Station Yuma, Arizona.
+The airship resumed flight operations in March, 2010 with test flights at Marine Corps Air Station Yuma, Arizona.

-The MZ-3A is a government owned / contractor operated (GOCO) aircraft operated by a civilian contractor, Integrated Systems Solutions, Inc. (ISSI) of California.
-ISSI currently maintains and operates the vehicle employing Navy approved, highly qualified, commercial blimp pilots to command the airship.
+The MZ-3A was a government owned / contractor operated (GOCO) airship operated by a civilian contractor, Integrated Systems Solutions, Inc. (ISSI) of California.
+ISSI maintained and operated the blimp employing Navy approved, highly qualified, commercial blimp pilots to command the airship.

 On 5 July 2010, the MZ-3A was re-deployed to the Jack Edwards National Airport in Gulf Shores, Alabama to assist in the Deepwater Horizon oil spill recovery operation.

 At a ribbon-cutting ceremony on 26 October 2011 at the Naval Air Warfare Center Aircraft Division, NAES Lakehurst, New Jersey, and in recognition of the Centennial of Naval Aviation, the Navy unveiled a fresh identity for the MZ-3A.
 Emblazoned with red, white and blue striped rudders reminiscent of the Navy's airships just prior to World War II, the airship also carries the insignia of the VXS-1 Warlocks and the banner of the U.S. Navy.

 In February 2012, four months after its formal acceptance by the Navy, the MZ-3A airship was at Joint Base McGuire-Dix-Lakehurst, New Jersey.
 It was planned to be deflated and stored, and the program suspended until future missions warranted its re-activation.

 In March 2012, days after the decision to suspend, the program got a reprieve for at least another 3–6 months of operations.
 The MZ-3A was still in operation as of March 2013, providing C4ISR capabilities demonstrations in Florida for U.S. Naval Forces Southern Command/U.S. 4th Fleet.

-In October 2017, the MZ-3A was sold by the Navy, being purchased by the Florida-based AirSign Airship Group.
+In October 2017, the Navy sold the MZ-3A to the Florida-based AirSign Airship Group.

+Skyship Services now owns the ship, with Aircraft Registration Number N157LG.